 You can even edit and comment on Office and PDF files.

 Image files

 When editing the page, select an image to show the image properties panel.
-The panel allows you to set the display size, add a border and effects and link the image to other pages.
+The panel allows you to set the display size, add a border, and effects, link the image to other pages, and provide a caption.